Graves' Disease

 History and Discovery of Graves Disease

-2) In Europe; the German physician, Karl Adolph von Basedow, independently reported the same constellation of symptoms in 1840
+2) In Europe, the German physician, Karl Adolph von Basedow, independently reported the same constellation of symptoms in 1840

 Zayn al-Din Sayyed Isma‘il ibn Husayn Gorgani (1040–1136).
-However, fair credit for the first description of Graves' disease goes to the 12th century Persian physician Sayyid Ismail al-Jurjani.
-He wrote the Persian medical encyclopedia, Thesaurus of the Shah of Khwarazm, some time after 1110 where he noted the association of goiter and exophthalmos
+However, fair credit for the first description of Graves' disease goes to the 12th-century Persian physician Sayyid Ismail al-Jurjani.
+He wrote the Persian medical encyclopedia, Thesaurus of the Shah of Khwarazm, sometime after 1110, where he noted the association of goiter and exophthalmos

 For mot information please see Graves’ Disease Center and Graves' Disease & Thyroid Foundation